 Boost SEO, Increase Store Traffic

-Use these easy steps to rapidly increase your store traffic.
+Use these easy SEO strategies to increase store traffic.
 Don’t forget to do further SEO research to boost your search ranking and store traffic even more.